EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Observations

 \subsection{X-ray Prompt Emission}

-EP250827b/SN~2025kg was detected by the WXT at RA = 36.581$^\circ$, Dec = 37.499$^\circ$ (J2000; \citealt{GCN.41635}), with a positional uncertainty of 2.4 arcminutes in radius at 90\% confidence level, incorporating both statistical and systematic errors, and reported by the offline archive search pipeline; see the WXT image in left panel of Figure~\ref{fig:wxt_detection}.
+EP250827b/SN~2025kg was detected by the WXT at RA = 36.581$^\circ$, Dec = 37.499$^\circ$ (J2000; \citealt{GCN.41635}), with a positional uncertainty of 2.4 arcminutes in radius at 90\% confidence level, incorporating both statistical and systematic errors, and reported by the offline archive search pipeline; see the WXT 0.5-4 keV image in left panel of Figure~\ref{fig:wxt_detection}.
+The detection has a significance of 6.8$\sigma$, calculated using the Li-Ma formula \citep{Li1983}.
 The source was not reported to the public NASA General Coordinates Network (GCN), as was the case for every other XRF-SN discovery.
 This is because the X-ray transient was not an onboard trigger, and was flagged as a subthreshold event in the EP data stream.
 Its confirmation as a real EFXT was only done after ZTF discovered its optical counterpart (see \S \ref{ZTFdiscovery}).

 The WXT data were processed using the WXT Analysis Software (WXTDAS; Liu et al., in prep) with the latest calibration database (WXTCALDB V2.35).
 The CALDB was initially constructed from ground calibration experiments \citep{Cheng2025} and subsequently refined through a series of in-flight calibration campaigns\footnote{In particular, the in-orbit effective area if found to be broadly consistent with the ground calibration result, showing systematic uncertainty arounf 10\% (90\% C.L).
 The energy response of the CMOS detector (i.e. the gain coefficient and energy resolution) is also in line with ground measurement, with slight variation of (1-2)\%.
 No significant degradation in these parameters has been detected after nearly two years of on-orbit operations.} conducted after launch (Cheng et al., in prep).
 Photon positions were reprojected onto the celestial coordinate system, and the pulse-invariant value—representing energy in channel units—was computed for each event based on the bias and gain parameters stored in the CALDB.
 After flagging bad and flaring pixels and assigning event grades, we selected events with grades 0--12 and no anomalous flags to generate a cleaned event list and a corresponding image in the 0.5--4\,keV band for subsequent source detection.
 The light curve and spectrum of the source and background within a specified time interval were extracted using a circular source region with a radius of 9~arcmin and an annular background region with inner and outer radii of 18~arcmin and 36~arcmin, respectively.